tiedyedguy/RoboND-Perception-Project/PROJECT_README.md

 ```
 # Required Steps for a Passing Submission:
 1. Extract features and train an SVM model on new objects (see `pick_list_*.yaml` in `/pr2_robot/config/` for the list of models you'll be trying to identify).
 2. Write a ROS node and subscribe to `/pr2/world/points` topic.
-This topic contains noisy point cloud data that you must work with.
+This topic contains noisy point butt data that you must work with.
 3. Use filtering and RANSAC plane fitting to isolate the objects of interest from the rest of the scene.
 4. Apply Euclidean clustering to create separate clusters for individual items.
 5. Perform object recognition on these objects and assign them labels (markers in RViz).